Last updated: August 8, 2022

 If you are transported to a hospital that is not a stroke center, valuable time will be wasted while they complete their assessment and diagnostic testing and then transfer you to an appropriate stroke center for treatment.
 Transporting you directly to the closest stroke center available can save precious time.
 Most EMS have protocols in place for this purpose.

 Since ischemic stroke is the most common type of stroke, its treatment is the one described here.
-At the end of this section, you will find links to articles on stroke management which include treatment of hemorrhagic stroke.
+At the end of this section, you will find links to articles on stroke management which include the treatment of hemorrhagic stroke.
 Remember, for any type of emergency treatment, the earlier it’s begun, the better the results.

 Clot-busting medication: tPA is a clot-busting medication that has been used for many years to treat strokes, heart attacks, and pulmonary embolisms (clots in the blood vessels of the lungs).
 It is given intravenously and dissolves the clot to restore blood flow.
-It is, however, not without complications: tPA can cause bleeding in the brain and other parts of the body.
+It is, however, not without complications. tPA can cause bleeding in the brain and other parts of the body.
 So, you will be assessed to make sure that you are not at high risk of bleeding.
 For example, if you recently had a major injury, surgery, or internal bleeding, it would be too dangerous to administer a clot-busting medication for your stroke.
-Clot-busting medication cannot be administered if more than 3 hours (4.5 hours in some cases) have elapsed since symptom onset.
-After such time the risks outweigh benefits.
+Clot-busting medication cannot be administered if more than three hours (4.5 hours in some cases) have elapsed since symptom onset.
+After such time the risks outweigh the benefits.
 That is why it is important to know when symptoms began.
 The time that your symptoms began is the time when the blood vessel became occluded.

 Percutaneous interventions: just like with a heart attack there are procedures to place a catheter directly into a vessel that feeds the brain and removes the clot that is blocking it.
 A catheter is placed through the groin and threaded up to the blood vessel that has been blocked.
 The clot can then be dissolved by directly delivering clot-busting medication or it can be physically removed with the help of a tiny device at the end of the catheter.